Architecture

 - Generates a new anti-replay nonce.

-- Inserts it into the
+- Stores it in the in-memory

-noncestable. - Adds the
+NonceBucket. - Adds the

 Content-Type: application/json.